Spectre907YT/Arion-Air_Superiority/README.md

 # Endless Sky---Arion
-Currently adds a shipyard, outfitter to Luna which supplies some tier 1-3+ gear, some real life fighters, bombers and 2 ace combat superplanes.
-Also adds some missions.
+Adds a bunch of new weapons, outfits, modified ships, real life fighter jets and ace combat jets alongside 3 custom ships.
+Also has a short "campaign" to get full access to the goodies.
-There are also some bonus content if you have the respective plugins.
-If you want to use it, move the data from the bonus file to the data file.
+There are also some bonus content if you have the midnight, mega freight, czartraks ships or navycampaign plugin.
+To access the bonus content, move the respective files from the bonus file to the data file.
-(Special thanks to 1010todd for letting me borrow some artwork from the 50 cal mod)
+(Special thanks to 1010todd for letting me borrow some artwork)